EBok1/bookie/README.md

 ### Book Details
 - Click any book card to view detailed information
 - Read user reviews and see average ratings
+- Filter reviews by star rating (All, 1★, 2★, 3★, 4★, 5★)
+- Filter state persists in URL for shareable links
 - Submit your own reviews with star ratings
 - Add/remove books from your favorites list